Qntrl Bridge | Bridge Online Help | Security Controls in Bridge | Bridge Integration

 • The registration token will be bundled in the downloaded zip/installer and expires once it is used.
 The token will also lose validity if it is not used within 14 days from the downloaded time.
 Additionally, each user within the organization will have a unique token assigned to them.

 • The Register API will provide connection details and an update token as a response.
-If the Bridge is restarted, the update token is used to retrieve the connection details and these connection details will be used to create WebSockets.
+If the bridge is restarted, the update token is used to retrieve the connection details and these connection details will be used to create WebSockets.

-• The update token will be encrypted and stored within the installation folder of Bridge.
+• The update token will be encrypted and stored within the installation folder of bridge.
 The connection details used for establishing WebSocket connections will not be stored anywhere and these details can only be retrieved by using either the registration token or update token.

 • The registration token is used only for the initial registration.
 Subsequent communications will take place through WebSockets.
 For communication, Secure WebSocket (WSS) protocol is employed to ensure security.

 • A profile-level permission has been granted to users, enabling them to utilize other user's credentials during the task execution.
 The credential data will remain confidential and inaccessible to anyone except the user who created it.
-Moreover, only the user who initially created the Credential will have the authority to modify or delete it.
+Moreover, only the user who initially created the credential will have the authority to modify or delete it.
 While the super admin holds the capability to delete the Credentials, they are unable to view or modify the associated data.

 • Furthermore, a threshold limit per user for triggering messages within an org and an org-level API limit is available on the Qntrl side.